DistantSun/sassysilver/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If available, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context that might be relevant.